natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-86F-30%20(Japan).md

 '''Cons:'''

 * Easy to rip off the wings with high-speed manoeuvres (realistic and simulator battles)
-* This plane can match up against higher tier jets with afterburner and air-to-air missiles, like MiG-21s, Harriers, Su-25s, etc.
+* This plane can match up against higher tier jets with afterburner and air-to-air missiles, like MiG-21s, Harriers etc.
 * Low ammo count equates to only 15-second burst

 == History ==